ISO/IEC 27099 — Information technology — Security techniques — Public key infrastructure — Practices and policy framework [DRAFT]

 It will facilitate the implementation of operational, baseline controls and practices in a contractual environment, and potentially open or closed environments also.

 It will be applicable to root and intermediate CAs, not just those issuing certificates directly to users.

 Over 100 pages.

 The project started in 2018.
-The standard is due to be published at the end of 2021.
+The standard is likely to be published during 2021.

-It will be interesting to see whether the standards project team elaborates on a broad range of information risks in this context, or is fixated on ICT.
+It will be interesting to see whether the standard addresses a broad range of information risks in this context, or is fixated on IT.
 Either way, there are many!